 Inspired by that presentation, Regen Medical approached Leanne and Tracy about EpiFix®, an innovative product that is new to the UK.
 Once satisfied with the patient safety record and with the support of the Regen Medical Team and Dr William Tettelbach, MiMedx Physician and author of the 2018 clinical paper titled “EpiFix demonstrated superior healing rates in DFUs vs. SOC – a level 1 study” Leanne decided to try using EpiFix on Tracy’s ulcer.

-Please click on the image below to hear Leanne and Tracy’s experience of EpiFix in their own words:
+Watch Leanne and Tracy’s share their experience of EpiFix in their own words:

 What is EpiFix®?